List of U.S. cities with large Japanese-American populations

-There are about 773,714 Japanese Americans, as of 2018.
+There are about 773,714 Japanese Americans, as of 2018, with that number rising to 1.6 million when including individuals of partial Japanese descent.

 The two metropolitan areas with the highest Japanese populations according to the 2010 Census, were Greater Honolulu Combined Statistical Area (149,700), and the Greater Los Angeles Combined Statistical Area (134,600).

 Large cities

 The list of large cities (population greater than 250,000) with a Japanese American population in excess of 1.0% of the total population.

 Medium-size cities

 List of medium-sized cities (population between 100,000 and 250,000) with a Japanese American population of at least 2.0% of the total population.

 Smaller communities in the continental United States

 List of places in the continental United States with a population fewer than 100,000 and a Japanese American population of at least 2.5% of the total population.

 Smaller communities in Hawaii

 List of places in Hawaii with a population fewer than 100,000 and a Japanese American population of at least 10.0% of the total population.